qasxxsaq/1724project/README.md

 Backend: TypeScript, Express.js
 Tailwind CSS will be used for styling.
 shadcn/ui library will be used to assist development and improve efficiency.
-Responsive frontend designs will be implemented, such as live notification and live dashboard updates (see advanced features for details).

 #### Database schema and relationships
 TypeScript will be used for all backend/server code, and the relational database will be created using PostgreSQL.
-The PostgreSQL database will be used for organizer registration, customer profiles, event information and tickets.
-Organizers will be able to create events, monitor ticket selling status, and verify user-uploaded documents for discounts.
-Customers will be able to register/login, view event information, make purchases, upload documents and receive their downloadable tickets (a QR code with other information).

 Database schema includes tables for organizer/customer accounts, event information, ticket information, etc. Here are some examples:
 e.g.
 ```ruby